-- Dr. David Li, Chairman, Non-Executive Director
+- Dr David Li, Non-Executive Director (Chairman of the Audit Committee)

-- Mr. Peter Pang, Executive Director
+- Mr Peter Pang, Executive Director

-- Mr. Eddie Yue, Executive Director
+- Mr Eddie Yue, Executive Director

-- Mr. Eddy Fong, Non-Executive Director
+- Mr Eddy Fong, Non-Executive Director

-- Mr. Andrew Leung, Non-Executive Director
+- Mr Andrew Leung, Non-Executive Director

-- Mr. Abraham Shek, Non-Executive Director
+- Mr Abraham Shek, Non-Executive Director

 The Audit Committee is responsible for reviewing the Corporation's financial statements, the composition and accounting principles adopted in such statements, the results of the financial audits and the Corporation's management procedures to ensure the adequacy and effectiveness of internal control systems.
 The Terms of Reference of the Audit Committee are published on the Corporation's website.